 The Group makes a provision for the future decommissioning and restoration cost of masts, towers and poles constructions.
 This provision represents the present value of decommissioning costs, which are expected to be incurred when the related assets will be dismantled.
-Provisions are measured at the managements' best estimates of the input costs associated with decommissioning assets, including labour and restoration costs.
+Provisions are measured at the management's best estimates of the input costs associated with decommissioning assets, including labour and restoration costs.
 The estimates are reviewed regularly based on the economic environment and other internal factors.
-The major assumptions used in determining the provision are included in Note 22.
+The major assumptions used in determining the provision are included in Note 23.

-Classification of the financial aid provided to a related party

-On 10 February 2020, the Group provided interest-free financial aid in the amount of UAH 11,569 million to Telco Solutions and Investments LLC.
-The aid is repayable within 10 days after a written request by the Group.
-According to the corporate reorganisation plan, LLC "Telco Solutions and Investments" is expected to be merged with the Company in 2022 (the "Merger").
+Classification of the financial aid provided to a related party written request by the Group.
+According to the corporate reorganisation plan, LLC "Telco Solutions and Investments" is expected to be merged with the Company in 2023 (the "Merger").
 Following the completion of the Merger, the Company will be the surviving entity and shall be the full legal successor of all its assets, rights and obligations.
-As the reporting date, the management believed that the Merger will be completed within one year after the reporting date (Note 1) and therefore believed that the financial aid provided to the parent company should be presented within the current assets in the consolidated statement of the financial position.
+As of the reporting date, the management believed that the Merger will be completed within one year after the reporting date (Note 1) and therefore considered that the financial aid provided to the parent company should be presented within the current assets in the consolidated statement of the financial position.
 As the loan is expected to be settled through the Merger, there is no expectation to call the loan from the parent.
-The timeframe for the merger process may need to be extended due to the impact of events after the reporting date related to the Russian invasion of Ukraine (Note 31) on the availability and prioritization of state government services and other elements of the merger plan.
-Management will assess the impact of these events on the timing of the merger process, as well as the presentation of the financial aid provided to the parent company in the consolidated statement of the financial position at the next reporting date.